KristofferSandvang/PACE2024/README.md

 Otherwise it will use the orginal barycenter heuristic, and use the median heuristic where the barycenter heuristic is used to break ties.
 It then selects the heuristic that has produced a permutation of B that produces the fewest crossings and writes the ordering of B.

 ## How to compile and run
-The solver can be compiled by first typing
+The solver can be compiled by first typing in the folder directory
 ```
 cmake -G "MinGW Makefiles" ./src
 ```